apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 Fields are defined as the following:

 - name: unique name/id contains **only dashes, underscores, and alphanumeric are allowed** for each product
-- nickname: item names that will appear on the store page, they can be **any language and symbol, even emoji**
+- nickname: item names that will appear on the store page, they can be **any language, symbol, and even emoji**
 - description *(optional)*: more information of the product
 - product_url *(optional)*: link to the product website
 - image_url: url of the product image